-The rituals that ordain and order the pigeon-fancier's world may have changed little since 1985, but few documentaries have captured a more insightful, enchanting portrait than Margaret Gleeson's celebration of man and bird as all prepare for the race.
+The rituals that ordain and order the pigeon fancier's world are captured by Margaret Gleeson's celebration of man and bird as all prepare for the race.

 'Flights of Fancy – The World of the Pigeon Men' is a film about Dublin men who breed and race pigeons.
 The film follows Johnny O'Neill, Leo O'Rourke, Eddie Moore and Tony Kane as they prepare for one of the big pigeon races of the season when they compete with 2,000 other pigeon fanciers.

 In this excerpt from the documentary, we see the clocks being set and sealed and the pigeons being released over 200 miles away.

 The film was produced and directed by Margaret Gleeson with original music by Bill Whelan and performed by the RTÉ Concert Orchestra.
 The film is narrated by Des Perry.